Redracer93/Decentralized-Lightning-Service-Provider_DLSP/README.md

 **Windows:**

-Execute the PlennyOracle.exe file and this will up and run a Lightning Oracle service.
+Execute the PlennyDLSP.exe file and this will up and run a Lightning Oracle service.

 ### Firewall Settings